Frequently Asked Questions

 Answers to your questions about Desert Island Discs - on air and online.

-More than 1450 programmes - from 1951 to the present day - are now available on the website.
+More than 2200 programmes - from 1951 to the present day - are now available on the website.
 These include the vast majority of programmes presented by Roy Plomley, the show’s creator.
-There are also some short archive extracts that we hope to make available in the future.
 Unfortunately some programmes were never archived or may be missing for legal or other reasons.
+Sometimes only parts of programmes survive, and we have made these available wherever possible.

 The first Desert Island Discs was broadcast in 1942 when most radio programmes were live and generally not recorded.
 In the decades that followed many programmes were not retained in the archives because the cost of keeping (and storing) the discs on which they were recorded was high.